Connect this Mac to another Mac

 - Extra: another Mac; USB-C, FireWire or Thunderbolt cable

-Starting with macOS 10.13 High Sierra, Disk Drill can no longer access the startup disk of the Mac you are booting your computer from for data recovery.
+Starting with macOS 10.13 High Sierra, Disk Drill can no longer access the startup disk of the Mac you are booting your computer from for data recovery directly.
 One of the workarounds is to make the startup disk work as an external (or secondary) disk to another Mac.
 This method is called Target Disk Mode.
 Please note, this is the safest and most reliable option for getting as many files recovered as possible.

 Note: Target Disk Mode is Apple’s official recommended method for high-speed data transfer and emergency file access on macOS 10.13-10.15, as well as the preferred connection option for Migration Assistant.
 Also, this method won’t work on Macs with T2 security chip or the ones running on Apple Silicon (M1).

 Step #1: Cable connection